Henry96Markle/botone/README.md

 - ```CONNECTION_STRING``` -> Your MongoDB cluster connection string
 - ```LOGGING_TO_CHAT``` -> It's a boolean; decide whether you want use a channel for logging or not
 - ```LOG_CHAT_ID``` -> The ID of that channel; remember to add your bot to the channel

-Initialize it as a Git repository, and create a Heroku app and push the source code to the master branch, remotely.<br>
-Manually setup the environment variables in Heroku.